syanpriyajot/certified-kubernetes-administrator-course/docs/02-Core-Concepts/03-ETCD-For-Beginners.md

      ![relational-dbs](../../images/relational-dbs.PNG)

    - A Key-Value Store stores information in a Key and Value format.
+No duplicate keys allowed

      ![key-value](../../images/key-value.PNG)